 Cycadales include only one family Cycadaceae (Pilger and Melchior, 1954).
-Remarkable characters present in their body shows that they are the intermediate plants in between the ferns and typical gymnosperms.
+Remarkable characteristics present in their body show that they are the intermediate plants in between the ferns and typical gymnosperms.
 They are known as Cycad ferns, being the earliest seed-producing plants, showing fern-like appearances.

 Distribution of Cycadales:

 The members of Cycadales are mostly restricted to tropical and sub-tropical regions of the world.
 It includes 16 living genera and 1 fossil genus.
 They are mostly found in Australia, South Japan, Western China, India, Mexico, South America, and Cuba.

 Some common genera of Cycadales are – Zamia, Lepidozamia, Bowenia, Dioon, Cycas, etc.

 Morphology of Cycadales:

 Morphology of Cycadales is two types – External morphology (external structure) and Internal morphology (anatomical structure).